 The rapid advancement of these technologies has led to an increased demand for trained professionals who can understand and utilize them effectively.
 As such, organizations must ensure their employees have the skills necessary to leverage these emerging technologies to remain competitive in the ever-evolving project management space.

 General project management statistics and facts suggest that project management software will grow at a CAGR of 10.67% and will be worth $10 billion by 2026.
-According to PMI’s most recent Talent Gap report, 2.3 million people will be needed each year to fill project management positions.
+According to PMI’s Talent Gap report, 2.3 million people will be needed each year to fill project management positions.
 Only 23% of organizations use project management software, indicating significant future growth potential.

 Project failure statistics indicate that most projects fail to meet their objectives or stay within their initial budgets and timelines.
 Project performance statistics highlight the importance of effective project management, with well-managed projects more likely to be successful than those that are not.